coloshword/ExcelAgent/README.md

 - importance of arrow methods --> this normally refers to the thing that called the function, but in the case where we are creating the web component as a class, we want this() to refer to the object as a whole, so we make it an arrrow function

+### Aug 23:
+- finish the chat component
+    - callback function should hook up to an endpoint that spews out LLM chat
+    - callback function should call an endpoint
+    - server should make a request to an LLM
+        - return that content to the frontend interface
+        - LLM is called properly
+        - we need to make sure to wall it off with auth, so if you are not authenticated, it shouldn't allow a call
+        - now the endpoint only works when authentication exists
+        - now let's make it actually add to the client !

+- concurrency in the server:
+    - i should be chilling as long as all my server code is truly async and non blocking
+    - we will use uvicorn in production
+    - holy shit ground breaking: define a endpoint as "sync" and not async in fastapi, and it will automatically offload it to threadpool executor and not stall everyone

+    @app.get("/slow")
+    def slow_route():
+        time.sleep(5)  # totally blocking
+        return {"message": "done"}

+    - this is safe because it is synchronous, and won't kill people trying to login for 10 seconds, but if we defined it as async it would be a problem.
+    - remember messages is just a list of dicts. each dict is of the form:
+        {
+            "role":
+            "content":
+        }

+    - /chat works right now

+    - <T> == type parameter: type placeholder, how you can make a type generic

+    so to make a function generic

+    async function fetchWrapper<T>(Params): Promise<T>
+        - so not only do you have to type the return as <T>, but you also have to put <T> next to the function name
+        - and this changes how you call the function: you have to do <T> next to the function calls to provide the output type

+        const resp = await fetchWrapper<User>(); // for example